b-venter/Matrix-Docker-install/README.md

 # 9. Adding a standalone ACME for non-HTTP certificates
 [home](#matrix-docker-install)
 coTURN offers TLS and DTLS to further protect the already encrypted WebRTC.
-However this requires a certificate, for which we have the following limitation:
+However this requires a certificate, for which we have the following limitations:
  * We can't use port 80 and 443 because Traefik controls those, but does not control TLS for coTURN
  * Most ACME agents need to use eith port **80** or **443**.

 The solution is:
 1. To have a container whose port 443 is passed directly to it from Traefik using coTURN's URL (*turn.matrix.example.com*).
-2. To share the certificates with coTURN container via a shared volum since they do not share network "web".
+2. To share the certificates with coTURN container via a shared volume since they do not share network "web".

 To accomplish this, we use a standard **Alpine** image, and install **acme.sh** on it:
 `docker run -d --restart=unless-stopped --network=web --name=acme -it --expose 443 -l "traefik.enable=true" -l "traefik.tcp.routers.myacme.entrypoints=websecure" -l "traefik.tcp.routers.myacme.rule=HostSNI($MY_DOMAIN_COT)" -l "traefik.tcp.routers.myacme.service=myacme" -l "traefik.tcp.routers.myacme.tls=true" -l "traefik.tcp.routers.myacme.tls.passthrough=true" -l "traefik.tcp.services.myacme.loadbalancer.server.port=443" -v /opt/certs:/opt alpine`

 So this container is monitored by Traefik (`-l "traefik.enable=true"`), but:
- - `-l "traefik.tcp.routers.myacme.rule=HostSNI($MY_DOMAIN_COT)"` - ensures that all *turn.matrix.example.com:443* requests go to container "acme"
+ - `-l "traefik.tcp.routers.myacme.rule=HostSNI($MY_DOMAIN_COT)"` - ensures that all *turn.matrix.example.com:443* requests go to container "acme".
+ Note that this is a *tcp* router, not http or https.
  - `-l "traefik.tcp.routers.myacme.tls.passthrough=true"` - tells Traefik to ***NOT*** terminate the SSL connection by it, but rather pass it through to "acme"
- - `--expose 443` - tells docker to expose on the LAN only port 443 (normally done automatically as services run, but no service is running on 443)
+ - `--expose 443` - tells docker to expose on the LAN port 443 (normally done automatically as services run, but no service is running on 443)
  - `-v /opt/certs` - we are sharing this folder with "acme" and "coturn"

  #### To install acme.sh